 Orange Bank S.A., 200,000 euros (Spain)

-The Spanish data protection authority AEPD has imposed a fine of EUR 200,000 on Orange Bank, S.A. for violating Article 5(1)(f) GDPR (principle of integrity and confidentiality).
+The Spanish data protection authority AEPD has imposed a fine of EUR 200,000 on Orange Bank, S.A. for breach of Article 5(1)(f) GDPR.
+GDPR (Principle of Integrity and Confidentiality) was imposed.

 The AEPD found that although Marktel was acting as a processor under a contract with Orange Espagne, Orange Bank should be considered as the controller of the personal data affected by the security breach.
-Third-party access to non-pseudonymized or encrypted data was considered a loss of control over the personal data and therefore a breach of the principle of confidentiality.
+Third-party access to non-pseudonymized or encrypted data was considered a loss of control over the personal data and therefore a Infringement against the principle of Confidentiality viewed.

-In addition to the fine, Orange Bank was ordered to provide evidence within six months of the decision becoming final that all necessary measures have been taken to ensure the confidentiality of the data.
+In addition to the fine, Orange Bank was ordered to provide evidence within six months of the decision becoming final that all necessary measures have been taken to ensure the Confidentiality of the data were made.

 Source: AEPD fine notice against Orange Bank S.A. (published on April 11, 2025)